ttnghii/dotfiles/README.md

 chsh -s $(which zsh) $(whoami)
 ```

 You should logout or reboot to take the change.
-If you want to use oh-my-zsh, you can check this gist [Link](https://gist.github.com/n1snt/454b879b8f0b7995740ae04c5fb5b7df) .
-I use zinit now, so it is in my dotfiles
+If you want to use oh-my-zsh, you can check this gist [Link](https://gist.github.com/n1snt/454b879b8f0b7995740ae04c5fb5b7df) and I use zinit now

 ## 3. Setup atuin